khrannas/dreamweaver/00-docs/AI-STORY-BACKEND-PLAN.md

 ### Implementation Ready

-The plan provides everything needed for your partner to develop through Lovable:
+The plan provides everything needed for your partner to develop through Dreamweaver:
 - Complete TypeScript codebase structure
 - OpenRouter integration with multiple model fallbacks
 - Docker configuration for Zeabur deployment